-The table on the following page sets out a summary of the key voting activity over the financial year:
+The table below sets out a summary of the key voting activity over the financial year:

-Votes cast Fund Votes in total Votes against management endorsement Abstentions Most significant votes (description) Significant vote examples Schroders Diversified Growth Fund 14,437 1,095 87 Schroders consider "most significant" votes as those against company management.
-Schroders is not afraid to oppose management if they believe that doing so is in the best interests of shareholders and clients.
-A significant vote is defined by Schroders as a vote against management which signals they are not comfortable with the company's management actions/intentions.
-This is usually used as an escalation method to an engagement that is not progressing, or otherwise may kickstart start an engagement period with the company concerned.
-Schroders believe that all votes against management should be classified as a significant vote.
-Nordea Diversified Return Fund 2,335 211 40 Significant votes are those that are severely against their principles, and where Nordea feel that they need to enact change in the company.
+Votes cast , Fund Votes in total Votes against management endorsement Abstentions Most significant votes (description) Significant vote examples Schroders Diversified Growth Fund Eligible votes: 14,227 Voted on: 13,351 (93.8%) 1,462 60 Schroders consider "most significant" votes as those against company management on key engagement topics.
+Schroders highlight that they will oppose management if they believe that doing so is in the best interests of shareholders and clients.
+This is usually used as an escalation method to an engagement that is not progressing as expected.
+Schroder provided details on a number of significant votes.
+These covered companies including Apple, JPMorgan Chase & Co, Amazon.com, and Alphabet.
+The votes were on a wide range of topics including gender/racial pay gap (Apple), climate transition and greenhouse gas target (JPMorgan), reducing plastic waste (Amazon.com) and assessments of lobbying activities and climate alignment (Alphabet).
+Nordea Diversified Return Fund Eligible votes: 2,486 Voted on: 2,441 (98.2%) 288 125 Significant votes are those that are severely against the investment manager's principles, and where Nordea feel that they need to enact change in the company.
 The process stems from first identifying the most important holdings, based on size of ownership, size of holding, ESG reasons, or any other special reason.
-From there, Nordea benchmark the proposals against our policy.
-Nordea have provided a number of examples which include voting against management on tax transparency and Green House Gas (GHG) emissions.
+From there, Nordea benchmark the proposals against their policies.
+Nordea have provided a number of examples which include voting for shareholder proposals on lobbying transparency, assessments of human rights diligence in supply chains, and alignment of climate targets to Paris Agreement Goal.
+The examples also include votes against management on executive compensation, and director elections; including the proposed re-election of Mark Zuckerberg at Meta Platforms where Nordea believe there has been a failure by the board to proficiently guard against and manage material environmental, social and governance risks.